 In the beginning, Exodus, when God created the world………. were there Insurance companies?
 Lets look back in time.

-Pirates invented insurance by offering a written agreement to exchange treasure for injuries sustained in their work.
-The first methods of transferring or distributing risk in a monetary economy, were practiced by Chinese and Babylonian traders in the 2nd and 3rd millennia BC.
+Did you know that Pirates invented insurance by offering a written agreement to exchange treasure for injuries sustained in their workers?
+The first methods of transferring or distributing wealth in a monetary policy (demanding payment), were practiced by Chinese and Babylonian traders in the 2nd and 3rd millennia BC.
 The first marine insurance contract was started in Italy on October 23, 1334, the first written insurance contracts date back to February 13, 1343, in Pisa Italy.
 Furthermore, Italian traders spread the knowledge and use of insurance into Europe and The Mediterranean.
 In the fifteenth century, word policy for insurance contract became standardized.

 Lloyd’s of London are credited with Inventing the modern concept of insurance.
 It is believed that the Knights Templar in the middle ages may also have dabbled in insuring agreements.

 The first car insurance policy was created on February 1, 1898, by Travelers Insurance Company.
 It was sold to Dr. Truman J. Martin of Buffalo, NY, as a way to protect the gentleman’s finances in the case of an accident with a horse.
 In 1932 nonprofit organizations called Blue Cross or Blue Shield first offered group health plans.
 Blue Cross and Blue Shield Plans were successful because they involved discounted contracts negotiated with doctors and hospitals.
 In return for promises of increased volume and prompt payment, providers gave discounts to the Blue Cross and Shield plans.